-- Eligibility levels for Medicaid cannot be reduced, states have option to expand
+- Since 2010 eligibility levels for Medicaid cannot be reduced, and states now have option to expand Medicaid

 - States receive incentives to offer home and community-based services, helping you live in your home instead of an institutional setting

 - Increased Medicaid payments for primary care services provided by primary care doctors

 - Some states expanded Medicaid to everybody under age 65 with incomes up to 133% FPL—no asset test, unfortunately South Carolina refused to do this

 - Exempt preventive services from deductibles on Medicare

 - $250 rebate to Medicare beneficiaries who incur cost exceeding their $2,700 worth of coverage, called the donut hole in Medicare Part D

 - 50% discount on brand‐name drugs in the donut hole